 Range Rover Evoque reliability

 Land Rover’s Driver Power rankings as a manufacturer over the past few years can best be described as inconsistent; in 2017, the British brand came 22nd, in 2018 it came seventh, and in 2019 it was 20th, before falling to 25th place in 2020.
-That inconsistency was no different in 2020, with the brand finishing in 25th place.
-This lowly ranking was largely down to reliability, with 33.8% of owners reporting a fault in the first year, which was one of the most complained about aspects of Land Rover ownership.
+That inconsistency was no different in 2021, with the brand finishing in 22nd place.
+This lowly ranking was largely down to reliability, with 30.3% of owners reporting a fault in the first year, which was one of the most complained about aspects of Land Rover ownership.
 Overall, Land Rover recorded the third highest fault rate in our survey for 2021, only beaten by Tesla and Mazda, who recorded first year fault rates of 42.4% and 34.5% respectively.

 Euro NCAP awarded the Evoque five stars when it tested the car in early 2019.
 That overall score was achieved thanks in part to a 94% score in the adult occupant category, and an impressive 87% rating for child occupant protection.